hype8912/companydeathpool/README.md

   1. The winner with the most points on January 1st of the following year will win the pool.

 ## Points
 * Points are awarded based on 50% of the number of years a company was in business.
 For example if the company was in business for 30 years you would be awarded 15 points.
-Any company under 2 years old is awarded 1 point.
+Any company in business under 2 years is awarded 1 point.

 ### Bonus Points
 * 25 points if the company doesn't notify anyone and immediately closes the doors out of business.
+For example the workers leave for the day and show up to work the next morning to find the company is closed and going out of business.
 * 25 points if the company is listed on the Fortune 100 list the previous year.
-10 points if the company was on the Fortune 500 list the previous year.
+10 points if the company is listed on the Fortune 500 list the previous year.
 You can't double dip and get 35 points if it's a Fortune 100 company.
 Max you can receive here is 25 points per company.
 * 25 points if the company announces or goes out of business on your birthday.
 * "First blood" 10 points to the first person with the first correct answer of the year.